Jsyro/vc-auth-poc/README.md

 ### Prerequisites

 1. A mobile wallet application with a credential containing at least the attributes `first_name` and `last_name`.

+**PROVIDE INSTRUCTIONS on how to issue yourself a credential for the demo**

 From this folder